-Join us on Friday, January 19th at 7:00 pm in Room 132 of the Archaeology Building on the U of S Campus (55 Campus Drive) for the first meeting of 2018!
-Four graduate students will be speaking on the newly discovered site, Whiting Slough, near Saskatoon.
-All are welcome!
+Join us on Friday, March 16th at 7:00 pm in Room 132 of the Archaeology Building on the U of S Campus (55 Campus Drive) for our annual Jessie Caldwell Memorial Lecture!
+Dr. Mary Malainey (Brandon University) will be speaking on “Archaeological Science and the Archaeologist”.
+All are welcome to attend!

 Archaeologists have a somewhat awkward relationship with science.
 Analytical techniques are used to estimate the age of a site, study artifact function, establish human behaviours and investigate migration and trade.
 Although archaeologists rely on information derived from scientific principles, processes and procedures, they are typically trained within the Faculty of Arts.
 This can make it difficult for archaeologists to evaluate different analytical techniques, understand the science behind them and know what results are realistically attainable.
 An added challenge is that the materials under investigation may have degraded over time or been contaminated by the burial environment (or the archaeologists who collected them).
 A wide variety of methods used to study archaeological material will be discussed with respect to how they work and how archaeologists can use them to their best advantage to address their research questions.

 Biography: Dr. Mary Malainey